 | Swing Team 2 | Off | Off | Laundry | Team 3 | Team 3 | Team 4 | Team 4 |

-A typical room cleaning schedule is created daily and includes:
+A typical room cleaning schedule is built daily and includes:

 Schedule example for one housekeeper: